masonelmore/esi/docs/KillmailsApi.md

 > []GetCorporationsCorporationIdKillmailsRecent200Ok GetCorporationsCorporationIdKillmailsRecent(ctx, corporationId, optional)
 Get a corporation's recent kills and losses

-Get a list of a corporation's kills and losses going back 90 days  --- Alternate route: `/dev/corporations/{corporation_id}/killmails/recent/`  Alternate route: `/legacy/corporations/{corporation_id}/killmails/recent/`  Alternate route: `/v1/corporations/{corporation_id}/killmails/recent/`  --- This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director
+Get a list of a corporation's kills and losses going back 90 days  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters